alphagov/pay-pagerduty/README.md

 $ bundle exec ./bin/schedule -n
 ```

-This work through each schedule listed in `schedules.csv` in turn and:
+This works through each schedule listed in `schedules.csv` and for each one:

-- fetch the schedule from pager duty covering the date range of the entries in `rota.csv`
+- fetches the schedule from pager duty covering the date range of the entries in `rota.csv`
-- check that the actual schedule matches `rota.csv`
+- checks that the actual schedule matches `rota.csv`
 - if it doesn't, it will attempt to create overrides to correct it (these are not applied in dry-run mode)

 When you're happy with the proposed changes go ahead and apply them: